NickDenji/news_project-docker-/README.md

 ## Database Notes

-* SQLite is used automatically inside Docker for simplicity
+* MariaDB is the primary database for this project
-* MariaDB is optional and used only for local development
+* SQLite is provided only for development convenience
-* No manual database setup is required when using Docker
+* Production deployments should always use MariaDB

 ---